$1,500 off our anniversary package, celebrating 15 years in business!

 When refilling:

-2. Once full, run pumps to purge air.
+- Once full, run the pumps to purge air.

-3. Add Eliminate if you have hard water.
+- Add Eliminate if you have hard water, as it helps with water care.

-4. Then follow the Beachcomber Start up sheet you received your tub.
+- Then follow the Beachcomber Start-up sheet you received with your tub regarding sanitizer types.

 Chemical Start Up